-The testing period for the Final Exam is 2 1⁄2 hours long.
-The test itself is composed of 50 multiple-choice questions that ask you to demonstrate what you know.
-Each question is worth two points.
-To pass, you are required to earn a minimum of 70 out of 100 possible points.
+The testing period for the Final Exam is two hours long.
+You are required to earn a minimum of 140 out of 200 possible points.
 Questions appear in the order of presentation of the topics.

 Remain aware of the time as you take the test.
 Pace yourself and be aware that unanswered questions are considered incorrect.